Prokar Dasgupta

 Early in his career, he was a medical research fellow to Clare Fowler at the National Hospital for Neurology and Neurosurgery, Queen's Square, where they developed an outpatient procedure for treating urinary incontinence in people with an overactive bladder that did not respond to usual medical treatment.
 They were the first in the UK to use this method of injecting Botox into the bladder wall using a flexible cystoscope, and it subsequently became known as the "Dasgupta technique".

 In 2005, he led the team that used a da Vinci robot to perform one of the early keyhole operations to retrieve a kidney as part of a kidney transplant, in Britain.
-Ten years later, he successfully removed a cancerous tumour from a mans prostate using a 3D-printed replica prostate as an aid to surgery.
+Ten years later, he successfully removed a cancerous tumour from a man's prostate using a 3D-printed replica prostate as an aid to surgery.
 From 2013 to 2020 he was editor-in-chief of the urology journal British Journal of Urology International (BJUI).

 His awards include the Fellowship of King's College in 2018, the St Peter's Medal from the British Association of Urological Surgeons (BAUS) in 2020, the Kings James IV Professorship of surgery by the Royal College of Surgeons of Edinburgh, and the Padma Shri from the Indian government in 2022.

 Early life and education

 Prokar Dasgupta was born in Rourkela, Odisha, India.
 Part of his childhood was spent in Lucknow, his mother's ancestral home city.
 He received his early education at St Paul's School, Rourkela, before studying at St. Xavier's College, Kolkata.
-In 1989 he received his medical degree from the University of Calcutta, and two years later gained a Diplomate of National Board, India.
+In 1989 he received his medical degree from the Medical College, Kolkata.
+He did his surgical house job at the David Hare Block.
+In 1991 he gained a Diplomate of National Board, India.